-If there are any enemy Cavalry blocks in the opposing Cavalry box, then all hits from Cavalry Engage are applied to them.
-If there are no enemy Cavalry blocks in the opposing Cavalry box, then each Cavalry block Engages at +1 effectiveness and all hits are applied to enemy Infantry blocks.
+If there are any enemy Cavalry blocks present, then all hits from Cavalry Engage are applied to them.
+If there are no enemy Cavalry blocks present, then each Cavalry block Engages at +1 effectiveness and all hits are applied to enemy Infantry blocks.